ddaaggeett/ddaaggeett/src/blog/pc.md

 This is [Debian](https://www.debian.org/) Linux.
 I use it as my primary desktop.
 [Ubuntu](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) Linux also does the trick which tends to be better for new Linux users.
 I recommend [booting these with a virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview) to test it out in your current PC before considering a full install.

-**YES**, this configuration will provide the regular everyday, no-skill PC user experience.
+**YES**, this desktop OS will provide the regular everyday, no-skill PC user experience.
 The idea Linux is not user-friendly or non-dummy-proof is entirely false.
+Everything works as expected.
 So, welcome.
 ___

  **Copy using the following**: